solidgear/repo-exercises/README.md

-# repo-exercises
+# Weather forecast app.

-Repository to fiddle around with Git.
+This app is able to guess the weather that will happen tomorrow.